National Historic Landmarks

 Madison’s Historic Downtown holds the designation as the nation’s largest Contiguous National Historic Landmark District with a jaw-dropping 133 historic blocks.
 It’s a mouthful to say, but an eyeful to experience!

-If that weren’t enough, Madison is also home to three National Historic Landmark sites as well.
+If that weren’t enough, Madison and Jefferson County are also home to Four National Historic Landmark sites as well.
 The Lanier Mansion and Shrewsbury-Windle Home were both designated as National Historic Landmarks in 1994, followed by the Historic Eleutherian College in 1997.
-These sites continue to be popular attractions in Jefferson County.

 Found 3 listings